hendy3271/grad/README.md

     return dy_dx
 ```

-Now differentiate will first check if `y` is at the final value in which case it returns the derivative.
+Now `derivative` will first check if `y` is at the final value in which case it returns the derivative.
 Otherwise, the function check that value recieved is traceable (ie a Variable).
 If the current value is either non-traceable or has no parents then the derivative is 0 (note: this could be in one of the recursion branches) so 0 is returned.

 Otherwise, for each of the parents the derivative of the parent is requested and mutliplied by the current locations derivative.
 For example,